Shaonan-Li2015/vite-react-typescript-tailwind-shadcn/README.md

 # ⚡ Vite + React + TypeScript + TailwindCSS + shadcn/ui Setup Guide

-This is guide on how to simply set up a new Vite + React + TypeScript project with Tailwind CSS and Shadcn/ui components from scratch, as of 22<sup>nd</sup>April, 2025.<br><br>
+This is a guide on how to simply set up a new Vite + React + TypeScript project with Tailwind CSS and Shadcn/ui components from scratch, as of 22<sup>nd</sup>April, 2025.<br><br>

 <p align="center">
   <span style="display: inline-block; background: white; border-radius: 12px; padding: 10px; box-shadow: 0 4px 8px rgba(0,0,0,0.1); margin-right: 20px;">